 Scamming tools like these have driven the adoption of wireless, “tap-and-go” style payment models like NFC payment systems (which include contactless cards and mobile based payment options like Apple Pay and Google Pay) or app-based payments.
 With no physical contact taking place between the card and the payment terminal, it becomes far more difficult to “skim” your information.
 That’s why, if you look in your wallet right now, there’s a good chance your credit card is already capable of this kind of authentication.
 It’s simply more secure.

-Which brings us to the final reason we think mandatory chip readers is a bad idea.
+Which brings us to the final reason we think mandatory chip readers are a bad idea.

-Remember before when I mentioned NFC and app-based payments as being more secure than credit card chip readers?
-Good, because pretty much every EV charging station already uses one or both of those to activate charging sessions!
+Remember before when I mentioned that NFC and app-based payments are more secure than credit card chip readers?
+Good, because pretty much every EV charging station already uses one or both of these methods to activate charging sessions!
 From RFID cards to mobile apps and contactless payment options, EV charging stations everywhere already come equipped with solutions for site hosts to collect payments from EV drivers.
-And they work great!

-So why force site hosts to pay extra for a payment method that is expensive, unsafe, and already on the way out?
+So why force site hosts to pay extra for a payment method that's expensive, unsafe, and already on the way out?
 Well, that’s the $300 million-dollar question…

 Mainstream electric mobility is still less than a decade old.
 In many ways, best practices for electric vehicles are still being defined and honed.
 But, in order to create a better EV driving experience, we first need to get some input from those driving EVs today .